-Controlling the flow through the outlet from the downstream lake using a Smart Weirwall System and two sensors can keep the water level in the downstream lake low during high tide and rain events, which leads to reduced risk of flooding and sewer overflows in the city The general idea was to install a SWS (smart weirwall system) between the sea and the bioswale in order to prevent the inflow from the sea to the urban drainage system (in case of the high sea level) and enable the free outflow from the UDS to the bioswale.
+Controlling the flow through the outlet from the downstream wetland using a Smart Weirwall System and two sensors can keep the water level in the downstream wetland low during high water levels at the sea and rain events, which leads to reduced risk of flooding and sewer overflows in the city.
+The general idea was to install a SWS (smart weirwall system) between the sea and the bioswale in order to prevent the inflow from the sea to the urban drainage system (in case of the high sea level) and enable the free outflow from the UDS to the bioswale.
 The SWS is equipped with water level sensors to automatically adjust the position of the weirwall based on the water levels at the upstream and downstream of the weirwall.